anweshasruti/anweshasruti.github.io/index.md

 Hello!
 My name is Anwesha Paul, and I am currently a high school student.
 I have a lot of pretty varied interests, but some things I love especially are linguistics, mathematics, computer science, geography, and sociology.
 I think this site is mainly going to focus on linguistics for now, along with my very random rants on topics I think are interesting haha.
 Maybe I'll share some notes here, or post solutions to psets :)

-My email is anwesha [at] tuta [dot] io and my username is anweshasruti on pretty much everything I use.
+My email is `abc@xyz.io` and my username is `abc` on pretty much everything I use.
 Slightly random, but [here](https://letterboxd.com/anweshasruti/list/filmlist:80704112/) are some films I particularly love.

 ---